 Eliminating extreme poverty in our lifetime

 The possibility of eradicating extreme poverty over the next two decades is good news for all of us.
 But it won’t happen on its own.
 In fact, experts are quick to point out that economic slowdowns, high youth unemployment rates, market volatility and other variables still make eliminating extreme poverty by 2030 a lofty goal.

 But ending extreme poverty is possible.

-The Church represents one of the most prolific and pervasive organisms on the planet.
+The church is one of the most prolific and pervasive organisms on the planet.
 By standing in solidarity with the poor and making the obliteration of the most extreme forms of poverty a priority, we can follow Jesus’ example and make a significant difference in the war against poverty.

-Change begins with prayer.
-When we intercede for those trapped in extreme poverty, we bring spiritual resources to bear on the problems they face.
-But just as importantly, we align ourselves with Jesus’ heart for the poor and practice spiritual solidarity with the less fortunate around the world.
+Change begins with prayer because prayer changes us.
+When we pray for those trapped in extreme poverty, we align ourselves with Jesus’ heart for the poor and practice spiritual solidarity with the less fortunate around the world.

 In addition to prayer, it’s important to advocate for the poor and for the elimination of extreme global poverty.
 From speaking up for the poor around the office water cooler to contacting legislators about anti-poverty initiatives, those of us to whom much has been given will ultimately be judged by our willingness to advocate for the global poor.

 In many cases, overconsumption and materialism in the West contribute to extreme poverty in developing nations.
 In God’s world, there’s enough for everyone — but only when the haves live up to their responsibility to live in moderation rather than exploiting the have-nots so they can revel in excess.